-A Ponzi scheme is a fraudulent investment scam where returns are paid to earlier investors using the capital from new investors, rather than from legitimate profits.
-The scheme relies on a continuous influx of new participants to provide returns to older ones.
-It typically promises high returns with little or no risk, which makes it appealing to unsuspecting investors.
+A Ponzi scheme is a fraudulent investment scam in which returns are paid to earlier investors using funds from newer investors, rather than from legitimate business profits.
+The scheme depends on a continuous flow of new money to survive and often promises unusually high returns with little or no risk, making it attractive to unsuspecting investors.

 How does a Ponzi scheme work?